How to relax your eyes before bed

 Do eye covers help you sleep?

-Using an eye cover at night can be an effective way to get better quality sleep, which may help to reduce the symptoms of dry and tired eyes.
+Using an eye cover at night can be an effective way to get better quality sleep, which may help to relieve dry and tired eyes.
 Eye covers work by blocking out light – and sometimes sound, depending on the type of sleep mask you choose – to allow your brain to function without distraction, which may help you to feel more rested in the morning.[6]

 Following one or more of these five ways to relax your eyes before bed can result in sleeping longer and better, helping your eyes to feel fresh and rejuvenated.